 - Patients should continue rehabilitation exercise taught during hospitalization.

 - The plastered limbs should be elevated to reduce swelling.

-- Patients should not remove plaster cast by themselves, so that therapeutic effect can be maintained.
+- Patients should not remove plaster cast by themselves, so that therapeutic effect is not influenced.

 - No items should be inserted into plaster cast.

-- If any of the following abnormalities occur, patients should go to hospital immediately for medical attention.
+- If any of the following abnormalities occur, patients should return to the orthopedic clinic immediately.